francisakashx/francisakashx/README.md

 I love breaking problems into smaller pieces, building solutions, and learning something new every day.
 If a project teaches me one new thing, it's worth building.<br>

-When I'm away from my keyboard, I'm either helping with my family's business, at the gym, or thinking about the next project to start.
+When I'm away from my keyboard, I'm either at the gym, or thinking about the next project to start.

 # Tech Stack: